Meta Description Length

 Meta Descriptions: Are They a Ranking Factor?

-Your meta description in general doesn’t impact the rankings and they are not a factor in the ranking algorithms – but they might help with the user experience when they enter a search query on Google or any other search engine.
-So, according to the best practices of SEO in 2018, you should definitely put some work into crafting a great meta description for each of your pages.
+Your meta description, in general, doesn’t impact the rankings and they are not a factor in the ranking algorithms – but they might help with the user experience when they enter a search query on Google or any other search engine.
+So, according to SEO best practices, you should definitely put some work into crafting a great meta description for each of your pages.

 Whether you have your keyword in there or not, it’s not going to move you up and down search results directly.
 It’s not a direct ranking factor in the SERPs of Google or any other search engines (like Bing, for example).